AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association)vsFATF Recommendation 16 - Virtual Asset Travel Rule

 What are the compliance gaps when mapping AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) to FATF Recommendation 16 - Virtual Asset Travel Rule?

-21 AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) controls have no direct equivalent in FATF Recommendation 16 — Virtual Asset Travel Rule.
-The highest concentration of gaps is in Incident Response and Recovery with 9 unmapped controls.
+35 AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) controls have no direct equivalent in FATF Recommendation 16 - Virtual Asset Travel Rule.
+The highest concentration of gaps is in System Security and Operations with 4 unmapped controls.
 These gaps represent areas where additional controls, policies, or documentation must be created to achieve compliance with both frameworks.

 Which control domains have the most gaps between AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) and FATF Recommendation 16 - Virtual Asset Travel Rule?

-The domain with the highest gap count is Incident Response and Recovery (9 gaps).
+The domain with the highest gap count is System Security and Operations (4 gaps).
 Export the full domain-by-domain gap breakdown via the Professional tier to generate a prioritised remediation roadmap.

 Related Resources